izelnakri/paper_trail/README.md

 ```

 By doing this, you're storing the new `User` entry into the schema/database
 specified by the `:prefix` value (`tenant_id`).

-Notice that the `User`'s changeset it's sent
-with the `:prefix` already set properly, so PaperTrail **only will take care of the
+Note that the `User`'s changeset it's sent with the `:prefix`, so PaperTrail **will take care of the
-storage of the generated `Version` entry in the desired schema/database**, be sure
+storage of the generated `Version` entry in the desired schema/database**.
+Make sure
-to add this info to your changeset before the execution of the PaperTrail function.
+to add this prefix to your changeset before the execution of the PaperTrail function if you want to do versioning on a seperate schema.

-PaperTrail can get versions of records or models from different schemas/databases as well
+PaperTrail can also get versions of records or models from different schemas/databases as well
-by using the value of the element `:prefix` on the options of the functions.
+by using the `:prefix` option.
 Example:

 ```elixir
 tenant = "tenant_id"